COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Dataset Construction We provide detailed annotation protocols in Appendix .

-\textbf{Web scraping:} We collect FAQ items from authoritative international organizations, state governments and some other credible websites including reliable encyclopedias and medical forums.
-Moreover, we scrape three types of FAQs: question form (i.e., an interrogative statement), query string (i.e., a string of words to elicit information) form and forum form (FAQs scrapped from medical forums).
+\textbf{Web scraping:} We collect FAQ items from authoritative international organizations, state governments and other credible websites including reliable encyclopedias and medical forums.
+Moreover, we scrape three types of FAQs: question (i.e., an interrogative statement), query string (i.e., a string of words to elicit information) and forum (FAQs scrapped from medical forums) forms.
 Inspired by \citet{Manning-IR}, we loosen the constraint that queries must be in question form since we want to study a more generic and challenging problem.
-We also scrape 6768 non-English FAQs to increase language diversity.
-Overall, we scraped a total of 15919 FAQ items covering all three types and 19 languages.
-All FAQ items were collected and finalized on Aug.
-30$^{th}$, 2020.
+We also scrape 6,768 non-English FAQs to increase language diversity.
+Overall, we scraped 15,919 FAQ items covering all three forms and 19 languages.